mr4tt/zotbot/README.md

 - [GTD Made Simple: Why I think the Internet needs one more blog post about “Getting Things Done”](https://www.theexclusive.org/2015/11/gtd-made-simple-why-i-think-internet.html) - I’m naturally disorganised, but I have so much stuff to do that out of necessity I get organized.
 (Then more stuff comes and I get disorganised again.)
 The way I get organized is by attempting to follow a system called GTD.
 GTD comes from a book by David Allen called Getting Things Done.
 The book is an unusual read, a mix of management-speak, Zen-sp...

 # design_resources
+- [Notion – The all-in-one workspace for your notes, tasks, wikis, and databases.](https://www.notion.so) - A new tool that blends your everyday work apps into one.
+It's the all-in-one workspace for you and your team

 - [One Page Love - One Page Website Inspiration and Templates](https://onepagelove.com) - One Page Love is a One Page website design gallery showcasing the best Single Page websites, templates and resources.

 - [Free Faces](https://www.freefaces.gallery/) - This website is a curated collection of typefaces that are available under a variety of free licences somewhere on the interwebs.